-Why you need to tell your dentist about all the medication you use?
+Why do you need to tell your dentist about all the medication you use?

 With the medical profession changing as it has, we are able to keep people alive for longer with this said more and more patients are now using medication daily.
 Lots of these medications will interact with some of the medications your dentist uses.
 Certain medications will also alter the treatments your dentist is able to carry out on you.